nisaacson/userific-postgres/README.md

   table: 'users'                  // the table name of where users are stored in the database
   user: 'postgres username here', // optional
   pass: 'postgres password here', // optional
-  accessTokens: true         // optional, when true users must supply a valid accessToken value when registering }
+  useAccessTokens: true         // optional, when true users must supply a valid accessToken value when registering }